-WELCOME TO VIRTUAL YALLOURN - journey back with us to the old township of Yallourn in Latrobe Valley, Victoria – a unique town built between the 1920s and 1950s by the State Electricity Commission of Victoria (SECV) to house their workers and then dug up by the same SECV for the coal beneath in the 1980s.
+WELCOME TO VIRTUAL YALLOURN - winner of Commendation Award Oct 2015 and Oct 2016 (two years in a row) from Royal Historical Society of Victoria - journey back with us to the old township of Yallourn in Latrobe Valley, Victoria – a unique town built between the 1920s and 1950s by the State Electricity Commission of Victoria (SECV) to house their workers and then dug up by the same SECV for the coal beneath in the 1980s.
 This is the only way we can revisit our town with our children and grandchildren.

 See the many photos and house plans, navigate around our 3D Town, read information, memories and stories.
 Most of all, play a part in it with us by adding your own photos and memories and help us name the various people in existing photos - for everyone to share.
 (To contribute, contact email@example.com to set up an account.)